abhishek-pradhan/abhishek-pradhan.github.io/_posts/2023-01-21-setup-java-spring-boot-with-intellij-idea.md

     ![intellij jdk setup](/assets/img/posts/2023-01-21-setup-java-spring-boot-with-intellij-idea/intellij-jdk-setup.png)
   - Set Maven home: IntelliJ -> 'File' menu -> Settings -> Build, Execution, Deployment -> Build Tools -> Maven(as shown below):
     ![intellij maven setup](/assets/img/posts/2023-01-21-setup-java-spring-boot-with-intellij-idea/intellij-maven-setup.png)

+> Note: You may have to click 'Reload All Maven Projects' button on right hand side Maven panel, if you are not getting any intelli-sense in IDE or you get 'Java file outside of source root intelliJ' when you hover over Java files.
+This should resolve the issue.

 - Now run your spring boot app from IntelliJ IDE's by right-clicking on DemoApplication file &amp; selecting Run or from IDE terminal:
   ```terminal